AlisaLyskova/APOBEC_mutagenesis_SARS-CoV-2/README.md

 Pisces -bam file.bam -g <path_to_the_genome> -o <path_for_output> -t 32 -gVCF false -MinVF 0.0000000001 -MinVariantQScore 0 -c 1 -MaxVQ 10000
 ```

-An example of output file can be found in the folder /data

-Then we wrote a python program for visualization .vcf received files (vcf_plots.ipynb).
+Then we wrote a python program for visualization .vcf received files (SARS-CoV-2_genome_variants.ipynb).
 We calculated number of reads and allele frequency depending on the 5' and 3' nucleotides for all mutation types.

+We also studied mutation C→T in the context of SARS-CoV-2 secondary structure.
+We wrote a program to visualize the number of positions with a C→T mutation depending on the secondary structure and the preceding nucleotide (APOBEC_mutagenesis_SARS-CoV-2.ipynb).

+Examples of output files can be found in the folder /data.